AeJohnson13/cs301/README.md

 ![RPN Calc](https://github.com/user-attachments/assets/9888b84c-9dc7-4c9d-b6ba-670d3af7c4f6)

 * The majority of the work is done by the function RPN assess, which when given a string that contains a valid RPN notation equation will return the resulting number.
+The details of which are displayed in the diagram below.

 ![RPN Assess](https://github.com/user-attachments/assets/274f4db0-29b4-4dce-b064-4c96f7f05295)

+* The step "is element a number" takes place within `evalstring` which uses `std::stof()` to see if the given string can possibly be represented as a float.
+* If `std::stof()` does throw an exception then that is fine, because it takes place within a try block and so a catch block will see if the string is one of the four basic arithmetic operators.
+* Within the step "Pop two elements and apply given operator" the application of the two operators takes place within an X86 assembly file.
+The file uses the integer representation of the operator character in order to find which arithmetic operation to use within a table of functions.